 All school staff should be aware of and have read the document 'Guidance on First Aid for Schools' (February 2014).
-The most up to date/revised version is in a file in the first aid room.
+The most up to date/revised version is in a file in the first aid room and in the Staff Share health and safety folder.
 First aid training is made available for all members of staff.